Fudan-iGEM/2024-wiki/src/software.md

 As synthetic biology continues to advance, the parts being introduced into cells are becoming increasingly complex.
 However, introducing complex parts into cells can increase the metabolic burden, thereby slowing down the growth rate of the cells.
 Excessive burden can lead to significant selective pressure, causing engineered bacteria to mutate back to their wild-type forms more quickly, which can result in the engineered cells being out-competed by their less functional or non-functional mutants[^1].
 Therefore, it is crucial to investigate why some parts impose a greater burden than others.

-When cells express heterologous genes, they must utilize their own resources, such as ribosomes, tRNAs, and ATP.
-The limited availability of these resources is one of the primary and most predictable sources of cellular burden.
-A recent study measured the burden of 301 parts from iGEM registry and found that the depletion of gene expression resources was the main cause of the observed burden[^2].
-However, there are currently no methods available to predict the burden of a part based on its sequence and structure.
+One of the primary reasons for this metabolic burden is the depletion of cellular resources such as ribosomes, tRNAs, and ATP, which are essential for gene expression.
+A recent study quantified the burden of 301 BioBrick plasmids and found that the depletion of gene expression resources was the main cause of the observed burden[^2].
+Despite this understanding, there are currently no methods available to predict the burden of a genetic part based on its sequence and structure.

 To address these issues, we have developed **Burden Predictor**, a tool that can predict the burden caused by gene expression of a certain part.
 It takes into account the allocation of gene expression resources within the cell, using only the sequence and structure of the part as input.

 #### The pRAP system

-The pRAP system has been used by our team for a couple of years.
-It addresses the issue of lower expression of downstream genes in polycistronic vectors by using a ribozyme RNA sequence that conducts self-cleaving[^5].
-This converts the polycistronic mRNA transcript into individual monocistrons post-transcriptionally, ensuring that each gene is translated with comparable efficiency.
-Initially designed for monocistronic parts, our software has been extended to incorporate the prediction of the burden of parts using the pRAP system, enhancing its usability and applicability in a broader range of genetic constructs.
+Our team has been utilizing the pRAP (polycistronic Ribozyme-Activated) system for several years.
+This system addresses the issue of lower expression of downstream genes in polycistronic vectors by incorporating a ribozyme RNA sequence that conducts self-cleaving[^5].
+This process converts the polycistronic mRNA transcript into individual monocistrons post-transcriptionally, ensuring that each gene is translated with comparable efficiency.

+Initially designed for monocistronic parts, Burden Predictor has been extended to incorporate the prediction of the burden of parts using the pRAP system, thereby enhancing its usability and applicability in a broader range of genetic constructs.

 ### Implementation